l-zeuch/l-zeuch/README.md

 You can also [find me on German Quora](https://www.de.quora.com/profile/Luca-Zeuch), though I'm not very active there.

-If you want to chat, send a DM to `LZeuch#7325` via [this server](https://discord.com/invite/4udtcA5).
+If you want to chat, feel free to ping `LZeuch#7325` via [this server](https://discord.gg/tFhxypKcvm).
 Please say you're coming from GitHub so I know you're not spam.

 ----
 Go away now : )